 - Is there a minimum percentage threshold of revenue from clean and renewable energy products and services?

-I appreciate that not everyone is interested in this nitty gritty detail so putting it in fine print is completely acceptable.
-Charging 0.75% in annual fees, which is significantly higher than most robo-advisors, without giving details is not acceptable.
+Not everyone is interested in this nitty gritty detail so putting it in fine print is completely acceptable.
+However, charging 0.75% in annual fees, which is significantly higher than most robo-advisors, without giving details is not acceptable.

-Another element of sustainability that I dislike is that my portfolio of 67 corporations is not multi-faceted, allowing me to hold corporations that were leaders on all three of my impact areas.
+Another element of sustainability that I dislike is that my portfolio of 67 corporations is not intersectional.
+I would prefer to hold corporations that were leaders on all three of my impact areas.
 Eight (12%) of the corporations fell into two of my three categories.
 The rest of the corporations fell into only one category.
 Therefore, the corporation may be a leader in Gender Equality but a laggard in Climate Action.

 Shareholder voting for sustainability

 Fractional Share Investing